arun13go/AzureCognitiveService/Readme.md

 There are 3 code sample avialable:

-- Use REST API in python custom code to call compose model and get JSON as payload response
+- Use REST API in python custom code to call compose model and get JSON as payload response -> Test-ComposeModel-JSON.py
-- Use REST API in python custom code to call compose model and get entities as key value pair
+- Use REST API in python custom code to call compose model and get entities as key value pair -> Test-ComposeModel-KeyValue.py
-- Use REST API in python custom code to call compose model and get entities as table structure as is like source document
+- Use REST API in python custom code to call compose model and get entities as table structure as is like source document -> Test-ComposeModel-Table.py

-- Test-ComposeModel-JSON.py     -> JSON response
-- Test-ComposeModel-KeyValue.py -> key value pair
-- Test-ComposeModel-Table.py    -> table structure

 Sample redacted document from one of the use case where multiple custom model built and compose model used to process the doc